xbmc/action-kodi-addon-submitter/README.md

 ## Example usage

 The below configuration will automatically submit your addon to the kodi repository when you create a new tag/release.
+For instance, supposing your addon update is version `1.0.1`:

+`git tag 1.0.1 && git push --tags`

-The configuration assumes you are submitting an addon with id `plugin.video.example` to the branch `leia` of `repo-plugins`.
+The configuration below assumes you are submitting an addon with id `plugin.video.example` to the branch `leia` of `repo-plugins`.

 ```yaml
 name: Kodi Addon-Submitter